dnsimple/dnsimple-support/content/articles/advanced-editor.markdown

 ## Delete a record

-To delete a record, click on the red cross icon at the end of the record row.
+To delete a record, click on the trash icon at the end of the record row.

 <warning>
 Please note that there is no undo.
 The only way to restore a deleted record is to create it again.